swalker326/ts-redux-todo/README.md

-# Getting Started with Create React App
+# What is this?

+This is a project I've created to demonstrate my skills with the following stacks:

+- React
+- TypeScript
+- AWS - Amplify
+- AWS - Cognito
+- Redux Toolkit

+A simple todo list built without simply following a build guide.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: